British Podcast Awards: 2023

 Entries opened in January 2023 for the seventh British Podcast Awards which returned in September that year, in partnership with PodPod.

-The 2023 ceremony took place in central London and was attended by around 500 figures from the podcasting industry.
+The ceremony took place on 28 September 2023 at Outernet London and was attended by around 500 figures from the podcasting industry.
 The event was hosted by Zoe Lyons and Stephen Bailey, comedians and co-hosts of the Let's Talk About the Husband podcast.
-Partners for the event included BBC Sounds, Global, Audible, Amazon Music and Wondery, and Nomono, with each sponsoring a different category.
+Partners for the event included BBC Sounds, Global, Audible, Amazon Music, Wondery and Nomono, with each sponsoring a different category.

 Judges from 2023’s British Podcast Awards received over 1,000 submissions across 22 categories.
-The Podcast of The Year award was chosen by the judges from the Gold winners and went to A Positive Life: HIV from Terrence Higgins to Today produced by Overcoat Media for BBC Sounds and narrated by Sam Smith on the stories of people in the UK with HIV over the last 40 years.
+The Podcast of the Year award was chosen by the judges from the Gold winners and went to A Positive Life: HIV from Terrence Higgins to Today produced by Overcoat Media for BBC Sounds and narrated by Sam Smith on the stories of people in the UK with HIV over the last 40 years.
 The podcast also won Best Factual Podcast.

 The Listener’s Choice Award, which received over 232,000 votes from podcast fans, went to true crime podcast RedHanded for the third consecutive year.
 Podcast Champion – which honours a podcast that has changed the landscape of the medium and made a real impact – went to Vogue Williams and Joanne McNally for their hit podcast My Therapist Ghosted Me.